 Labdoo recommends installing by cloning images and using the installation tool Labtix (contributed by Labdoo volunteers).
 Labtix is freely available and anyone can use it.
-As you could see in the video tutorial, there are numerous options, e.g. with F4 the option "toram", so that you can remove the boot medium after booting.
-Labtix runs as 32 Bit-iso on every laptop and it can clone both 32 and 64 bit images.
-Labtix is under permanent development.
-Please check our FTP server regularly to see if there is a new version available.
+It runs as a 32-bit ISO image on every laptop and it can clone both 32 and 64 bit images.
+Since Labtix is under continuous development and improvement, please check our FTP server regularly to see if there is a new version available.

 Labtix comes with different installation tools and you can find most of them on your desktop.
 Which tool suits you best is up to you.
 They all have their strengths and advantages: